 5. Washing and/or Folding Laundry

 This one may not be as fun for some people (and I recommend avoiding it if your patient doesn’t ever have to do their laundry at home).
-It is another functional way to help take a person’s mind off of the challenging task of standing.
+While not as fun, working on laundry in standing is another functional way to help take a person’s mind off of the challenging task of standing.

 If your setting has planters or even just a few pots and soil, planting seeds or small flowers in standing is a great way to incorporate standing with an activity that many people enjoy a bit more than household chores.